 Protocols and Procedures

-In the spirit of scientific openness and transparency, the Fields Center strives to make public as many of their research protocols as possible.
-The list of procedures and protocols used by the Center for FSHD (FSH dystrophy) research will be regularly updated.
+In the spirit of scientific openness and transparency, the FSHD Research Center strives to make public as many of their research protocols as possible.
+The list of procedures and protocols used by the FSHD Research Center (FSH dystrophy) will be regularly updated.

 Muscle Histopathologic Scoring